 Douglas Crimp, “On the Museum’s Ruins” (United States)

-Rosalind Krauss, “A Voyage on the North Sea: Art in the Age of the Post-Medium Condition” (United States)
+Rosalind Krauss, “A Voyage on the North Sea: Art in the Age of Post-Medium Condition” (United States)

 Peter Galassi, “Before Photography: Painting and the Invention of Photography” (United States)